Timothy-Obote/Timothy-Obote/README.md

 💡 Exploring web development and starting my journey into cybersecurity

-🤝  I'm open to collaborating on beginner-friendly coding projects to upskill, build experience, and connect with fellow learners.
+🤝  I'm open to collaborating on beginner-friendly coding projects to upskill, build experience, and connect with fellow learners , email, gortimothyobote@gmail.com.

 🚀 Always up for sharing knowledge and building in public

 <!---